County Durham Personal Injury Solicitors – No Win No Fee Claims

 Your solicitor can be based anywhere

 Just because you’ve had an accident in County Durham doesn’t mean that the solicitor who makes your claim needs to be based there.
-A UK solicitor will communicate with clients over the phone, postal service and emails which means the location of the office is irrelevant to the claim process.
+A UK solicitor will communicate with clients over the phone, postal service and emails, which means the office’s location is irrelevant to the claim process.

 What compensation claims can our personal injury solicitors can help you make

 The next few sections will show the common types of injuries and accidents that personal injury solicitors deal with regularly.
 Legal Expert can deal with any claim from the most severe and complex injuries to more minor but still painful accidents.
 This table shows what compensation you could potentially receive for different injuries as per the Judicial College guidelines.

 |Brain injury||Very severe||£264,650 to £379,100||The award bracket is given as an estimate for victims who have suffered severe brain damage and are unresponsive.
 In what is referred to as a vegetable state.|

 |Brain injury||Moderately severe||£205,580 to £264,650||Losing feelings in limbs, mental disability, and or change in impersonality.|